Actor Danny Masterson drugged and raped women, prosecutor says - ExBulletin

 Masterson is a prominent member of the church.
 All three women are former members.

-The church said in a statement after the women’s testimony at the first trial that it has no policy prohibiting or discouraging members from reporting the criminal conduct of Scientologists, or anyone else, to law enforcement.
+The church said in a statement after the women’s testimony at the first trial that it “has no policy prohibiting or discouraging members from reporting the criminal conduct of Scientologists, or anyone else, to law enforcement.”
+“Quite the contrary.
+Church policy explicitly requires Scientologists to abide by all laws of the land.”

-In another difference from the first trial, Olmedo allows expert witnesses to testify about these policies.

-Cohen said prosecution expert Claire Headley, a former member of the church leadership group, is someone working to rid the world of Scientology, to rid people of Scientology, and told jurors that they were going to hear huge biases in his testimony.
-The expert on the defense witness list is her father-in-law, a current top Scientologist.

 |